Umbrella7D/7Dmods/README.md

 ## Todo / Fixme
 - Check damages
+- NB: Only tested through game command in a single player game.

 ## Future
 - Example in /Harmony to trigger a molotov above player location when the crate is spawned (currently the molotov explodes before contact !)